Autumn in the New Forest

 The heather across the New Forest looks beautiful in September, with vibrant pinks and purples contrasting with green bracken and yellowing silver birch leaves.

-Ancient oaks, beech and sweet chestnut trees canopies display rich autumnal hues of gold and red, this contrasted with evergreen species such as holly and pine, create a feast for eyes.
+Ancient oaks, beech and sweet chestnut trees canopies display rich autumnal hues of gold and red.
+It's a real feast for the eyes next to evergreen species such as holly and pine.

 Mist begins to hang in small valleys and ponies can be seen huddling up together for warmth.